mozilla/release-services/base/relengapi/blueprints/docs/src/deployment/config.rst

         'debug': False,
     }

-A user who is a member of multiple configured groups will have permission to perform an action listed in any of those groups.
+Permissions are cumulative: a person has a permission if they are a member of any group configured with that permission.
-In the examle above, a user in both ``team_relops`` and ``team_releng`` would have permission to create tasks and to issue and view tokens.
+In the example above, a user in both ``team_relops`` and ``team_releng`` would have permission to create tasks and to issue and view tokens.

 Users must be under the subtree named by ``user_base``, and similarly groups must be under ``group_base``.
 Users must have object class ``inetOrgPerson``, and groups must have object class ``groupOfNames``.